 But if you’re still not sure your application needs embedded BI, here are some surefire signs it does.

 #1: You’re Building All Your Clients’ Reports Yourself

 This method simply does not scale.
-Sooner or later, you will hit a critical mass of clients and be unable to keep up with the demand for reports.
+Sooner or later, you will hit a critical mass of clients and be unable to keep up with the demand for dashboards and reports.
 Unless you have employees whose sole responsibility is to respond to client reporting requests, these queries are likely taking your IT professionals away from the work they were hired to do.

 Softerware, for example, discovered after implementing a BI solution that it had the resources to start data science projects aimed at optimizing their nonprofit fundraising platform, DonorPerfect.
 “The people doing data science were the ones that used to be writing reports,” explains lead developer Dave Killough.
 “So now that the ad hoc reporting puts more power into the users’ hands, we find we have more bandwidth to dive into some of these data science initiatives and bring greater results to the business.”